Celarity Blog • Updated Feb 15, 2023

 So what should you do?
 How can you balance being patient and hitting the gas pedal when necessary during the hiring process?

 We asked these questions to our Client Experience Team.
 They shared five key ideas to help break the process down and take the guesswork out of hiring the right person for your team!

 In terms of duration, your sweet spot is two to three steps.
 Any interview process over three steps risks losing the interest or availability of candidates who are likely to interview with multiple companies simultaneously.
 That’s not to say you can’t have more than three steps.
 If there isn’t any way to streamline the interview process to three steps, keeping the entire process under two weeks will help your company stay competitive.

-What Options Are Available to Speed Up the Process Without Sacrificing Quality?
+What Options Are Available to Speed Up the Hiring Process Without Sacrificing Quality?